hubblestack/nova/README.rst

       - some_other_tag:
           reason: This is the reason we control the check
       - a_third_tag_with_no_reason

+Note that providing a reason for the control is optional.
+Any of the three formats shown in the yaml list above will work.

 Once you have your compensating control config, just target the yaml to the hosts you want to control using your topfile.
 In this case, all the audits will